Lumber room

-A lumber room is a room, most often in the attic of a house, used for storing unused possessions such as furniture and other items the household has been "lumbered with", or accumulated over time.
-"Lumber" meaning to give something of little use or worth to the recipient that cannot be easily gotten rid of.
+A lumber room is a room, often in the attic of a house, used for storing unused possessions such as furniture and other items the household has been "lumbered with", or accumulated over time.
+The name derives from the older sense of "lumber," meaning miscellaneous, cumbersome, or unwanted objects that are difficult to dispose of.
+The Oxford English Dictionary found the first use of "lumber room" appeared in 1740 in Samuel Richardson's novel Pamela, "My own little Chapel, which has not been us'd..for any thing but a Lumber-room."